 The trousers sit around the natural waist, much higher than is typical today.
 The trousers sit just under the top button of the button two jacket, which creates a smooth, continuous look from jacket to trousers without the interruption of a tie or shirt in between.
 That’s the biggest problem with wearing low-rise trousers with a suit, as is often seen in today’s fashion.
 A belt also breaks the flow from jacket to trousers, but the belt with this suit is covered well by the jacket so that’s less of a problem.
 Like on Roger Moore’s other suit trousers in The Man with the Golden Gun there are two button-through back pockets and large coin pockets on both sides of the trousers accessed from just below the waistband, but there no side pockets.

 Moore wears black socks with this suit to match the shoes.
-His black belt and black horsebit apron-front slip-on shoes are from Gucci.
+His black belt and black horsebit apron-front slip-on shoes are from either Ferragamo or Gucci.

 Christie’s sold a suit from The Man with the Golden Gun that they claimed was this suit, but it was most likely the black suit on Scaramaga’s James Bond dummy rather than this charcoal herringbone suit.